 The Oslo to Bergen line may be the most famous, but even at up to seven hours, it's a long way short of being the longest train journey in Norway.
 That honour goes to trains on the Nordland line, which take almost ten hours to travel the 729km between Trondheim and Bodø, crossing the Arctic circle on the way.

 There's a day train and a night train to choose from each day, but be aware you won't be see much from the night train during the winter, while during the summer it will hard to get any sleep because of the light!
 Real bargains (from as low as 249kr each-way) can be snagged by booking well in advance with NSB.

 9. Watch top-flight football further north than anywhere else

 A unique aspect to football in the Arctic is many early or late-season games take place in snowfall, most memorably during the defeat of Chelsea in the 1997/98 UEFA Cup.
-Fellow Arctic team Bodø/Glimt also play in the Norwegian Premier League.
+At the time of writing, fellow Arctic team Bodø/Glimt also play in the Norwegian Premier League.

 10. See the Midnight Sun at the North Cape

 In the Norwegian Arctic, the sun doesn't set in the summer.
 The further north you travel, the longer this phenomenon lasts.
 From the North Cape, commonly thought of as the northernmost point in mainland Europe (technically, it's not), the Midnight Sun lasts from mid-May to the end of July.